Back

-LASED III would follow a two-pronged approach: (i) consolidating through complementary activities of the current SLC program under LASED II and expanding it into new SLC sites within the same provinces; and (ii) implementing an adapted approach into communities of indigenous peoples in new project provinces.
-The project would build on the successful and well-established procedures under LASED and LASED II for implementing SLC activities, but also adapt them to indigenous peoples’ communities.
-The project would have four main components plus a contingent emergency response component.
+LASED III follows a two-pronged approach: (i) consolidating through complementary activities of the current SLC program under LASED II and expanding it into new SLC sites within the same provinces; and (ii) implementing an adapted approach into communities of indigenous peoples in new project provinces.
+The project would build on the successful, well-established procedures under LASED and LASED II for implementing SLC activities, while also adapting them to indigenous peoples’ communities.
+The project has four main components plus a contingent emergency response component.

 • Social Land Concession (SLC): Supports the formal process for allocating state private land for social purposes to poor households who lack land.
 This includes: